 6.7.2.1 UE Side

-UE shall truancate the username portion before encrypting it using ECIES.
+UE shall truncate the username portion before encrypting it using ECIES.

-Truancation of SUPIs in NAI format shall be performed by the same component, either USIM or ME that performs the calculation of SUCI in the following manner:
+Truncation of SUPIs in NAI format shall be performed by the same component, either USIM or ME that performs the calculation of SUCI in the following manner:

-Encrypt username portion using byte-encode, e.g. ASCII.
+Encrypt the username portion using byte-encode, e.g. ASCII.

-Choose one kind of the bytes (e.g. 0-F in hexadecimal) by the random number generator.
+Choose one kind of bytes (e.g. 0-F in hexadecimal) by the random number generator.

 Delete the corresponding byte chosen before on the corresponding positions and record.

-Encrypt the truancated SUPI using ECIES.
+Encrypt the truncated SUPI using ECIES.

 NOTE 1: SUPI in IMSI format is not truncated because it is fixed length.

-NOTE 2: The UE shall not truancate the SUPI in NAI format when using the null scheme.
+NOTE 2: The UE shall not truncate the SUPI in NAI format when using the null scheme.

 6.7.2.2 Home Network Side

-The UDM invokes the SIDF to de-conceal the SUCI to the truancated SUPI.
+The UDM invokes the SIDF to de-conceal the SUCI to the truncated SUPI.
 The UDM restores the original SUPI according to the record.